Azure/Azure-Landing-Zones/docs/content/accelerator/userguide/quickstart/2_start.md

 The ALZ PowerShell module is used to run the bootstrap phase.
 It is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/ALZ/).
 You can install it using the following steps:

 1. Open a PowerShell Core (pwsh) terminal.
-2. Check if you already have the ALZ module installed  by runnung `Get-InstalledModule -Name ALZ`.
+2. Check if you already have the ALZ module installed  by running `Get-InstalledModule -Name ALZ`.
 You'll see something like this if it is already installed:

 ```powershell
 Version    Name                                Repository           Description